-You'll leave with fully composed and produced pieces ready for employers and colleges, detailed faculty evaluations, and 3 college credits .
+You'll leave with fully composed and produced pieces designed to showcase your talent to colleges, detailed faculty evaluations and 3 college credits

-Using state of the art equipment in UArts’ Caplan Recital Hall, students have a hands-on opportunity to learn and apply techniques required to mix music in a live performance setting.
-The science and theory of acoustics and how we hear are also emphasized.
+Using state-of-the-art equipment in UArts’ Caplan Recital Hall, you'll have a hands-on opportunity to learn and apply techniques required to mix music in a live performance setting.
+The science and theory of acoustics and how we hear are also explored.
 Emerge from this course with a fundamental understanding of the technology and techniques used in live event settings, from concert venues to theaters.

-Learn basic digital audio theory along with fundamental application and strategy using Avid Pro Tools.
-This class includes hands-on tutorials in arranging and mixing concepts, all taught in a campus computer lab equipped with individual Pro Tools workstations
+Explore basic digital audio theory along with fundamental application and strategy using Ableton Live.
+This class includes hands-on tutorials in arranging and mixing concepts, all taught in a campus computer lab equipped with individual Ableton workstations.

 Interested in producing, deejaying or managing your own online radio broadcast or an existing web station?
-This course examines operations within The University of the Arts’ Web radio station, WRTZ, with emphasis on delivery options, programming, and content management.
+This course examines operations within The University of the Arts’ Web radio station, UArts Radio, with emphasis on delivery options, programming, and content management.